ynaing00/Titanic-Data-Analysis/README.md

 3. we can learn about correlation matrix between numerical variables

 ## How users can get started with the project
+1. You can install anaconda first to run the Jupyter notebook file.
+2. You can download csv provided in this project.
+3. You can download python file provided in this project.

 ## Where users can get help with your project